Image courtesy of Black Women for a Better Education

 includes District 1 challenger Grace Higginbotham, set to take on incumbent PPS board president Sylvia Wilson.
 Higginbotham, an educator, says she felt “compelled to alter her path” after learning more in-depth about the racial divides within the American education system.

 The group is also endorsing District 3 incumbent and civil rights advocate Sala Udin, Tracey Reed of District 5, entrepreneur Khamil Scantling of District 7, and Gene Walker of District 9.

 Walker worked as a program manager within the Pittsburgh Promise scholarship program, which helps provide PPS students a path to higher education.
 He eventually became Director of Workforce Development at the promise program in 2015, before leaving to start his own nonprofit in 2018.
 Walker's top priorities are accountability in the budget, ensuring equitable access among students to technology, and increasing and retaining diversity of PPS teaching staff.

-In a Facebook post, Black Women for a Better Education said these candidates are informed, will challenge the status quo, and want the best for Black kids in this region.
+, Black Women for a Better Education said these candidates are informed, will challenge the status quo, and want the best for Black kids in this region.

 This is not the first time Black Women for a Better Education has stepped onto the political scene.

 Since their inception in May 2020, the group has been vocal critics of current PPS superintendent Dr. Anthony Hamlet.
 They have gone so far as to publicly call for his contract to not be renewed on the grounds of his leadership record, financial management, professionalism, handling of the COVID-19 pandemic, and mismanagement of equality and equity initiatives across PPS.
 School Board members vote whether or not to renew PPS superintendent’s contracts.